 Yes, even with all the headaches we went through, it is easier to have money available locally for deposits and transfers.
 Some places do not take credit cards.
-If it’s a large sum of money, they will not take cash on the spot.
+If it’s a large sum of money like buying a car, they will not take cash on the spot.
 It has to be a bank transfer.

 Everything is a learning process.
 Some things are inconvenient like having to go somewhere to pay for a bill.
 Maybe one day they will trust the internet enough to handle all transactions.
 For now, if I can remember my password for more than a week, I guess we are doing well.